grpc/proposal/A92-xds-ext-authz.md

 - encode_raw_headers: We will unconditionally encode headers in raw form.
 - metadata_context_namespaces, typed_metadata_context_namespaces,
   route_metadata_context_namespaces, route_typed_metadata_context_namespaces,
+  enable_dynamic_metadata_ingestion, filter_metadata, filter_enabled_metadata:
-  enable_dynamic_metadata_ingestion, filter_metadata: gRPC does not currently
-  support dynamic metadata.
+  gRPC does not currently support dynamic metadata.
 - bootstrap_metadata_labels_key: We have no current use-case for this.
 We could consider adding it in the future if there is a need.
-- filter_enabled, filter_enabled_metadata, deny_at_disable: We don't currently
-  support the runtime system.
 - include_tls_session: We do not currently have a use-case for this, but we could consider adding it in the future if we do encounter such a use-case.